Have you optimized your website for ChatGPT yet?

 Syndicate branded expert content to platforms Claude is exposed to (e.g., public docs, blog articles with proper metadata)

-ChatGPT and Bing Chat (now often integrated as Microsoft Copilot) are not the same, although they share a common technological foundation in AI language models like OpenAI's GPT series, and Microsoft is a significant investor in OpenAI.
+ChatGPT and Bing Chat (now often integrated as Microsoft Copilot) are not the same, although they share a common technological foundation in AI language models, such as OpenAI's GPT series.
+Additionally, Microsoft is a significant investor in OpenAI.
 While both are AI chatbots designed for conversational interactions, they differ in their integration, capabilities, and specific purposes.

 Optimization strategy: